NoctisNex/M122-PowerShell/README.md

 ---

+## 🎓 About the Developer

-*Developed with ❤️ during ICT-Fachmann EFZ Apprenticeship at Technische Berufsschule Zürich*
+Developed with ❤️ during ICT-Fachmann EFZ Apprenticeship at Technische Berufsschule Zürich